-Bit 3-SERR Output (SERR): Software control of \overline{SERR} output.
+Bit 3- \overline{SERR} Output (SERR): Software control of \overline{SERR} output.
 This bit is valid only when bit 8 (SER) of the PCICONFI register is "1".
 When "1" is written to this bit, \overline{SERR} is asserted for 1 clock.
 This bit always returns "0" when read.
 Used when the PCIC is not the host.
-If used when the PCIC is the host, an \overline{SERR} assert interrupt is generated to the CPU.
+If used when the PCIC is the host, an \overline{SERR} assert interrupt is generated for the SH7751 Series.

 Bit 3: SERR Description

-0 SERR pin at Hi-Z (driven to High by pull-up resistor) (Initial value)
+0 SERR pin at Hi-Z (Initial value)

 1 Assert SERR (Low output)

-Bit 2-INTA Output (INTA): Software control of INTA (valid only when PCIC is not host)
+Bit 2- INTA Output (INTA): Software control of INTA (valid only when PCIC is not host)